colingalbraith/colingalbraith.github.io/README.md

 - HTML, CSS
 - JavaScript
-- Additional libraries and frameworks (specify if any)

 Feel free to explore the website and reach out through the provided contact information for any collaborations or inquiries.